SAP/openui5-docs/docs/Step_2_Enable_Routing_cf3c57c.md

 -   `config`

     This section contains the global router configuration and default values that apply for all routes and targets.
 The property `routerClass` is special as it determines the router implementation.
 The default value is `sap.ui.core.routing.Router`.
 Here, we set the `routerClass` to `sap.m.routing.Router`, because we implement an app based on `sap.m`.
 All other properties in `config` are given to the router instance.
 For example, we define where our views are located in the app.
 To load and display views automatically, we also specify the `controlId` of the control that is used to display the pages and the aggregation \(`controlAggregation`\) that will be filled when a new page is displayed.
 We will create only XMLviews in this tutorial, so we can set the `viewType` property to `XML`.
-All our views will be available in the `view` folder of the namespace `sap.ui.demo.nav`, so we can set the `viewPath` to `sap.ui.demo.nav.view`.
+All our views will be available in the `view` folder of the namespace `sap.ui.demo.nav`, so we can set the `path` to `sap.ui.demo.nav.view`.
 The `transition` allows us to set a default value for how the transition should happen; you can choose between `slide` \(default\), `flip`, `fade`, and `show`.
 All parameters of the config section can be overruled in the individual route and target definitions if needed.

     > ### Note:
     > The possible values for `routerClass` are `sap.ui.core.routing.Router`, `sap.m.routing.Router`, or any other subclasses of `sap.ui.core.routing.Router`.
-Compared to `sap.ui.core.routing.Router` the `sap.m.routing.Router` is optimized for mobile apps and adds the properties `viewLevel`, `transition` and `transitionParameters` which can be specified for each route or target created by the `sap.m.routing.Router`.
+Compared to `sap.ui.core.routing.Router` the `sap.m.routing.Router` is optimized for mobile apps and adds the properties `level`, `transition` and `transitionParameters` which can be specified for each route or target created by the `sap.m.routing.Router`.
 The `transitionParameters` can also be used for custom transitions.
 Please check the *API Reference* for more information.

 -   `routes`